Eric Bakker N.D.June 14, 2022

 The Hypo-Allergenic Diet FREE Handout

-Babies and food allergies
+Babies and Food Allergies

-It is striking how many women I have seen in my clinic who come in with a child covered in eczema; it happens on a weekly basis.
-Eczema can cover the child in a red, itchy rash and will be miserable.In many of such cases, they have placed the child on a cow’s milk formula after having been breastfed for a few weeks.
-This is in most all instances too young to be introduced to cow’s milk protein.
-Once the child develops the rash, he or she will become itchy and scratch the skin.
-This may well result in a skin infection and they then prescribed an antibiotic.
-Before you know it, the digestive system becomes even more affected (as the gut bacteria die) by the prime dietary antigens such as milk proteins, ice cream, peanut butter, chocolate, bananas, oranges, etc. By utilising the Hypo Allergenic Diet and dramatically improving the mother’s diet (if the child is being breastfed only), you will be well on the way to helping your child overcome eczema.
+IIt is striking how many women come to my clinic with a child covered in eczema.
+Eczema can cover the child in a red, itchy rash and be miserable.
+Often, the child has been placed on a cow’s milk formula after having been breastfed for a few weeks, which can be too young to be introduced to cow’s milk protein.
+By utilizing the Hypo-Allergenic Diet and dramatically improving the mother’s diet (if the child is being breastfed), you can help your child overcome eczema.

 Keep An Open Mind!